“Understanding how to increase efficiency through task automation”

 + No-Code design: As we mentioned above, make sure that the platform is truly no code.
 This will make it easier for any team member to build workflows — not just IT professionals.

-+ Integrations: A system you can easily integrate with your existing platforms will make your life easier!
++ Integrations: A system you can easily integrate with your existing platforms through rest api’s will make your life easier!

 + Learning curve: Time of deployment matters.
 The success in any software implementation is dictated by how users perceive and use it.
 A software that takes too long to learn may never be fully adopted.
 It may also receive some rejection from employees.